 Whitney – Co-Founder & CEO

 In 2005 I came to town for Austin City Limits music festival and fell head over heels for this city.
-Afterward, I drove out of town with tears in my eyes and an overwhelming feeling that I was leaving the place I was meant to be.
+Afterward, I drove back home to Dallas with tears in my eyes and an overwhelming feeling that I was leaving the place I was meant to be.
 In 2007 I returned to ACL where I ran into a friend who would turn out to be my future husband.
 Chris stole my heart and gave me the best possible excuse to finally get down here and start my life in Austin.
 After nearly a decade, I still can’t imagine living anywhere else.

 My first brewpub experience was actually popping into Uncle Billy’s on the walk toward Zilker Park for ACL.
 Their Agave Wheat was so refreshing and reminiscent of the first craft beer I ever tasted, a Celis White, way back in college.
 Back then I was very fortunate to have friends who appreciated quality beer and our favorite haunts were Belgian beer bars.
 The intoxicating complexity of the Belgian styles was the first to grab my taste buds and was the catalyst for my interest in exploring every beer style; studying history, sensory and pairing; slinging beers at Adelbert’s Brewery and eventually sitting for the Certified Cicerone Exam.

 When Chris and I got married in 2010, our vows included promises that Chris would always have a homebrewed beer on tap that I enjoyed and that I would always give him honest feedback on his beers.
 With vows like those, I think we were destined to pursue a project together that involved beer.
 We began to dream of opening a place of our own that combined all the things we loved most about our favorite brewpubs.
 So for three years we researched and brainstormed and wrote a business plan and found amazing investors and raised money, and along the way, we learned that we were doing something that people believed in.